aldamd/CTF/writeups/CSAWQuals2024/pwn/*nix-philosophies/readme.md

 Tell me what you know about *nix philosophies: m12ljknf0vHtdYNXGR You still lack knowledge about *nix sorry
 ```
-what the hell?
+What the hell?
 I thought I had this one.
 I knew I should've hightailed it out when I saw the C++ syntax.
 Let's see what ltrace has to say about our input:

 ```shell
 $ ltrace ./chal